energywebfoundation/origin/packages/traceability/issuer/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Notes:
 `prevCommitment` is required to prevent state corruption, transition to new commitment based on other state that's currently on-chain will result in error.